 <100 words

-Alternaria alternata is a fungus that causes diseases on agriculturally important plants, but it is also part of a fungal group (Dark Septate Endophytes) which can also improve the growth of host plants often by improving access to soil resources like nitrogen.
+Alternaria alternata is a fungus that causes diseases of agriculturally important plants, but it is also a Dark Septate Endophyte (DSE), a group of fungi that can improve the growth of host plants often by improving access to soil resources like nitrogen.
 To facilitate experimental testing of the environmental factors that influence this relationship, it is necessary to know if A. alternata can use both organic and inorganic nitrogen.
-We found that this A. alternata isolate grows 81% larger in an inorganic nitrogen media than in an organic nitrogen media.
-These data provide grounds for future studies testing more DSE taxa and more forms of organic and inorganic nitrogen to assess how different fungal groups utilize different sources of nitrogen.
+We found that an A. alternata isolate grew 81% larger in an inorganic nitrogen medium than in an organic nitrogen medium.
+These data provide grounds for future studies testing more DSE taxa and more forms of organic and inorganic nitrogen to assess how different fungal groups utilize nitrogen.

 Figure